Nova Scotia waves

 The money was already in the practice

 A private clinic came in asking about marketing spend.
-The economics pointed somewhere else.
+The economics pointed elsewhere.

 Read →